How to Write a Vision Statement for BusinessAbbakin

 It’s what you stand for and HOW YOU BEHAVE.

 Values are the traits and qualities that shape daily actions which employees, customers or suppliers share.

-These values shape corporate culture when they become deeply held and high priorities.
+These values shape corporate culture when they become deeply held and high priorities by participating members.

 Essentially, a policy is intended to serve as guidance or simply the way things are done within an organization.

-A vision statement can describe the organizational picture at some future time:
+Again, a vision statement can also describe the organizational picture at some future time:

 “To be the most trusted name in healthcare”

-How to Write a Good Vision Statement for your Business
+How to Write a Vision Statement fro Business

 Few questions to answer include: